miwipe/aeGenomicsCourse2026/README.md

 # Social events

 Sunday September 20st, 17-19, Ice breaker drinks and snacks at the Natural History Museum of Denmark.
-Tuesday September 23rd, evening we will go for dinner at TBA
+Tuesday September 22rd, evening we will go for dinner at TBA, for those interested, the course unfortunately cannot cover this.

 # Curriculum